dotnet/csharpstandard/standard/expressions.md

 An ***anonymous function*** is an expression that represents an “in-line” method definition.
 An anonymous function does not have a value or type in and of itself, but is convertible to a compatible delegate or expression-tree type.
 The evaluation of an anonymous-function conversion depends on the target type of the conversion: If it is a delegate type, the conversion evaluates to a delegate value referencing the method that the anonymous function defines.
 If it is an expression-tree type, the conversion evaluates to an expression tree that represents the structure of the method as an object structure.

 > *Note*: For historical reasons, there are two syntactic flavors of anonymous functions, namely *lambda_expression*s and *anonymous_method_expression*s.
-For almost all purposes, *lambda_expression*s are more concise and expressive than *anonymous_method_expression*s, which remain in the language for backwards compatibility.
+For almost all purposes, *lambda_expression*s are more concise and expressive than *anonymous_method_expression*s, which remain in the language for backwards compatibility. *end note*

 ```ANTLR
 lambda_expression